ZakaHaceCosas/personaplus/core/DOCS.md

 > [!WARNING]
 > If both `provideContext` and `provideExplanation` are set to `false`, you will be returned an object that contains JUST the "`result`".
 This is because the `subject` is considered part of the context, therefore `provideContext` must be set to true if you wanted to retrieve it for any reason.
 Anyways all the content from the `subject` are arguments you pass to the function, so in theory you'll always have access to those even if you don't explicitly ask for the `subject` AND the `context`.
+>
+> In those cases, the number will be returned as part of the object, not as a standalone number.

+## What to expect from the other functions?

-Then, there's `getSource()` which returns a string with the URLs to all the sources of knoweledge used to develop the function, write it's explanation, and so on, and `getLastUpdated()` returns a string with the last time the function ITSELF was updated (using the DD/MM/YYYY format).
+There's `getSource()`, which returns a string with the URLs to all the sources of knoweledge used to develop the function, write it's explanation, and so on.
+The string will look like this: `"https://website-one.gov and https://website-two.org`.

+And then there's `getLastUpdated()`, which returns a string with the last time the function ITSELF was updated (using the DD/MM/YYYY format).

 > [!NOTE]
 > Updates that make trivial changes like cleaning the code, improving performance, etc... do not bump the `getLastUpdated()` date.
 Only true changes, like numbers used for calculations, explanations, and that kind of stuff will be considered as an update to "the function *itself*".

-Great, you got it!
+Great, you got it all!

 Now, let's move onto the reference manual: a list of all available functions, categorised, and with explanations.